shsagir/play-area-sync/docs/install-symfony-4-uni.md

 DATABASE_URL=mysql://${MYSQL_USER}:${MYSQL_PASSWORD}@${MYSQL_HOST}/${MYSQL_DATABASE}
 ```

-Modify `APP_DEBUG` or `APP_ENV` to change the behaviour of your application on the fly.
-Also, define your own key-value-pairs and use them in your configuration files, if it makes a difference from one environment to another.
+Within the Dashboard under your App settings you can modify the ENV vars.
+Modify `APP_DEBUG` or `APP_ENV` to change the behavior of your application.
+You can also define your own key-value-pairs and use them in your configuration files.

 <div markdown="1" data-user="known">
 [Go to ENV vars for the App: **{{app-name}}**](https://dashboard.fortrabbit.com/apps/{{app-name}}/vars)
 </div>

 ## Quick start